Het-Joshi/pySpark-101/README.md

 # pySpark-101
 To learn PySpark and all the essentials, it's crucial to understand its foundation, architecture, and functionality.
 Here's a structured guide to help you get started and become proficient in PySpark.

+## Definations

+1. **Transformation**
+> A method on a dataframe which returns another dataframe.

+2. **Action**
+> A method on a dataframe which returns a value.

+Spark has a great breakdown of which operations are classified as transformations and actions.

+3. **Catalyst Optimizer**
+> A Spark mechanism which assesses all the transformations it has to run, and figures out the most efficient way to run them together.

+This concept is very important, as when paired with lazy evaluation, it speeds up your data pipelines!

+_Note: The catalyst optimizer does not apply to Resilient Distributed Datasets (RDDs) - only dataframes and datasets.
+We’ll be focusing on dataframes in this article._

 ---

 ## **Step 1: Understand Spark Basics**